-You are in a skyscraper with n floors and you have a box of eggs.
-You want to find the lowest floor from which an egg thrown out of the window breaks.
-In particular, you want to minimize the number of throws needed to find this out in the worst case.
+Imagine you are inside a skyscraper with a total of n floors, and you are given a certain number of eggs in a box.
+You want to find the lowest floor from which an egg will break when tossed out of the window.
+However, you want to minimize the number of throws needed to find this out in the worst case.
 Once an egg is broken, you cannot use it again.

-Give an algorithm to find the solution \ldots
+Give an algorithm to find the solution if you have

-- ... if you only have one egg.
+- a) a single egg.

-- ... if you have $\lceil \log n \rceil$ eggs.
+- b) $\lceil \log n \rceil$ eggs.

-- ... if you have k eggs.
+- c) k eggs.